apier98/ARIA_MoldVision/README.md

 atomic multi-step controls coherently at runtime.
 For production, keep scope complete so MoldPilot can select the correct bundle for the active mold/material.

+Important runtime distinction:

+- `trained_feature_keys` describes what the LightGBM / ONNX scorer actually used
+- `deployable_control_families` + `family_constraints` describe what MoldPilot is allowed to suggest

+This means flat feature pruning is still allowed for training robustness, but it no longer defines the operator-facing startup action space by itself.

 ### 5) Publish or install in MoldPilot